Explore our research

 NEW AND BETTER TREATMENTS, FASTER

-As the largest charity funder of Parkinson's research in Europe, we've invested over £85million in developing treatments and a cure.
+As the largest charity funder of Parkinson's research in Europe, we've invested over £90million in developing treatments and a cure since the charity was founded.
 And today, new treatments are within our grasp.

 We partner with organisations from around the globe to accelerate progress towards new and better treatments.